zikozee/K8s-Resources/README.md

-Take for instance we have 2 or more services running for 2 or more microservices it means we will have to create 2 or more services with load balancers (if the microservices are internet facing) This is alot loadbalancer instead we can create a single LoadBalancer called ingress which will can configure its redirection based on path This way we can convert our services from LoadBalancers to NodePorts
+Take for instance we have 2 or more services running for 2 or more microservices it means we will have to create 2 or more services with load balancers (if the microservices are internet facing) This is alot loadbalancer instead we can create a single LoadBalancer called ingress which we can configure its redirection based on path This way we can convert our services from LoadBalancers to NodePorts
                           =========================================